iait/advent-of-code-2022/src/main/resources/day01/problem.md

 # Day 1 - Calorie Counting

-The input represent the number of calories of food carried by each Elf:
+The input represents the number of calories of food carried by each Elf:
 ```
 1000
 2000